 "We are just at such a prime time of opportunity," Gates told TechCrunch in an exclusive interview.
 "Commerce itself for the consumer hasn't really been adapted in the last 30 years, and the opportunity to make a truly personalized, end-to-end shopping experience is today."

 The numbers back up that confidence.
 Phia has logged 11x revenue growth since launch and onboarded 6,200 retail partners while building a user base that now spans hundreds of thousands of monthly actives.
-Those aren't vanity metrics - they represent real traction in a notoriously difficult market where have promised transformation for years but rarely delivered.
+Those aren't vanity metrics - they represent real traction in a notoriously difficult market where AI shopping assistants have promised transformation for years but rarely delivered.